hedyhli/not-2048/README.md

 ## The game

-As I've repeated stated, this is **not 2048**.
+As I've repeatedly stated, this is **not 2048**.

 There are several columns, you are not allowed to swipe horizontally or vertically to move pieces ("tiles").
 On each next tile that comes, you pick a column for it to go.
-It is placed at the bottom of the tile.
+It is placed at the bottom of the column.

 Like-tiles (ones of the same value) can merge into twice of their initial values.
 The game ends when you've used all rows of all columns.

-There are also other ways for tiles to merge, such as horizontally (yes, across columns, but you can't do that manually), and a three-way merge (no, this is neither 2048 nor Git).
+There are also other ways for tiles to merge, such as horizontally (yes, across columns, but you can't do that manually), and a three-way merge (no, this is neither 2048 nor **Git**).

 It's a very interesting concept; admittedly, not one I'd have thought of myself.
-However, the original game is riddled[^1] with ads, like most software nowadays;
+However, the original game is riddled[^1] with ads, like most software in
-so I seized the opportunity to not only figure out how it works by implementing it myself, but also [learn a whole bunch of other frameworks](https://github.com/hedyhli/todomvc-tui) along the way.
+$CURRENTYEAR; so I seized the opportunity to not only figure out how it works by implementing it myself, but also [learn a whole bunch of other languages & frameworks](https://github.com/hedyhli/todomvc-tui) along the way.